beejjorgensen/bgnet/src/bgnet.md

         pandoc -D latex > latex-template.latex
     Then add BG specific stuff to the template.

+    When editing bgnet_lulu.md, use \newpage to force content onto the next page.
 -->

 <!-- prevent hyphenation of the following words: -->